A protocol for the Open Internet

 We believe the internet should be publicly owned infrastructure.

-Mysterium Network is rewiring the web so that it becomes safe, accessible and private by default.
+Mysterium Network is rewiring the web so that it becomes safe and globally accessible to all.
 As a grassroots and community-driven project, our node runners are quite literally what powers the network and, by extension, censorship-resistant platforms.
-Together we can create a new online standard -one that ensures surveillance-free communication and open access to the web for all.
+Together we can create a new online standard - one that ensures surveillance-free communication and open access to the web for all.

 Deep Dives: get to know Web3, P2P and the power of decentralisation.